cube-js/cube/docs/content/Examples-Tutorials-Recipes/Enforcing-mandatory-filters.md

 Let's imagine that on New Year's Eve, December 30th, 2019, we renamed our store, changed the design, and started selling completely different products.
-At the same time, we preserve the database from the previous store.
-Our goal is to only show orders and users created after December 30th, 2019.
+At the same time, we decided to reuse the database for the new store.
+So, we'd like to only show orders and users created after December 30th, 2019.
 In the recipe below, we'll learn how to add mandatory filters to all queries.